mendix/docs/howto6/custom-widget-development.md

 A Mendix custom widget is a part of the user interface in your Mendix app that enables functionality and interaction with the users of the app.
 A custom widget can alter the interface, data, and images of the app as well as the way the app works.
 These custom widgets bridge the gap between using standard Mendix components (for example, buttons and list-views) and creating very specific components yourself.

-Custom widget development can be difficult to start with.
-These how-to's will help you start your widget development.
+Custom widget development can be difficult at the beginning.
+The resources below will help you start your widget development.

 ## 2 Prerequisites